varsha13152/tp/docs/DeveloperGuide.md

 3. **Different parameter prefix for `REQUEST` and `REQUEST_INDEX`: Both parameters `REQUEST` and `REQUEST_INDEX` currently share the same prefix `r/`.
 We plan to change the parameter of `REQUEST_INDEX` to use `ri/` instead to avoid confusion.
 4. **Allow phone numbers to contain dashes and brackets**: The current `PHONE` parameter does not allow the presence of brackets `(`, `)` and dashes `-`.
 Due to this, users are unable to add numbers in formats such as `+1-242-3887654` and `+1 (242) 3887654`.
 We plan to modify the validation for the `PHONE` parameter to allow these characters.
 5. **Unique Index or ID for Booking Tags**: Currently, booking tags are identified by a combination of their property name, start date and end date.
 This results in inconvenience for users when using the `untag` command, due to having to re-enter all three parameters.
 We plan to provide a form of unique identification for booking tags to allow for easier deletion of booking tags in the future.
 6. **Edit request command**: The only way to edit a request of a contact is to delete it and add it again.
-We intend to add an edit request command to allow users the functionality of editting requests belongign to a contact.
+We intend to add an edit request command to allow users the functionality of editing requests belonging to a contact.
 7. **Case-insensitive command words**: The current command words are case-sensitive.
 However, users may enter `Add` or `ADD` instead of `add` by mistake.
 For convenience, we plan to modify the validation of command words to be case-insensitive.
 8. **Make `edit` success messages more detailed**: The current `edit` command's success message does not contain details of what was modified.
 We plan to make the success message more descriptive.
 9. **Specificity of error messages**: The current error messages for invalid command formats are too general.
-We plan to make error messages more specific by including the parameter which caused it (whehre applicable) and the reason it failed.
+We plan to make error messages more specific by including the parameter which caused it (where applicable) and the reason it failed.
+10. **Allow specific tags and booking tags to be edited**: Currently, the only way to edit a tag or booking tag is to delete it and add it again.
+We plan to add a command to allow users to edit tags and booking tags directly.
 --------------------------------------------------------------------------------------------------------------------
 ## **Appendix: Instructions for manual testing**